Deelowtrayne/link-me/README.md

 # link-me

-A small network for developers built on the MERN-STACK
+A small social network for developers built on the MERN-STACK